 - Once teachers send the list of candidates to SI, the Society will send directions on how to create student accounts.
 You will need to create a username and password for your students.

 - Nominated students can then log onto the competition website using the username and password created by the teacher.

 - Once the student has logged in they may begin uploading their portfolios and the written statement, both required for consideration.
 Students will be creating only ONE portfolio.
 The title of the portfolio should be their name only.
 They will then be directed to upload a series of images.
 All of the images should be entered as one submission.

 - A minimum of 10 images and a maximum of 12 images per portfolio are required, not including the statement.
 Portfolio files should be 72dpi, 10 inches on the longest side, RGB, jpeg.
-The statement, by the student, should exemplify his/ her/ their passion for illustration and outline his/ her/ their career goals a sequential artist.
+The statement, by the student, should exemplify his/ her/ their passion for illustration and outline his/ her/ their career goals as an illustrator.
 Statements must be jpeg format and uploaded as the first file in the portfolio, labeled “Statement.jpg”.

-- After reviewing all of the nominees, the Jury will choose 3 finalists.
-The Society of Illustrators will bring these students to New York City for an interview and portfolio presentation with special illustrator and art director guest.
-Students must be able to attend the interview in person to be eligible for the award.
-At that time the 2020 WILL EISNER SCHOLAR will be chosen, and The Society will host a celebratory lunch to congratulate each of the finalists.
+- After reviewing all of the nominees, the jury will choose 3 finalists.
+The Society of Illustrators will schedule an interview and portfolio presentation for each finalist for Tuesday, June 22nd with the jury.
+Due to the pandemic, all interviews and portfolio presentations will be held virtually over Zoom.
+Students must be able to attend their virtual interview to be eligible for the award!
+Once all finalists have had their virtual interviews and portfolio reviews, the jury will discuss and the 2021 WILL EISNER SCHOLAR will be chosen the same day.